boneofthesword/learngit/readme.txt

-Git is a good thing
+Git is a very good thing
-git is free software
+git is free software but i dont konw how to use